Genymobile/genymotion_platform_vendor_genymotion_security_public/README.md

 This repository stores Genymotion Android release keys, and corresponding .mk that we include internally in our `device.mk`.
 Third party developpers can use the release keys to sign their own applications in order to grant them system privileges on Genymotion.

-**Note:** only the Android 10 version of Genymotion Device Image (PaaS) starting from v13.1 rely on these keys.
+**Notes:** Please refer to our [Root Access documentation page](https://docs.genymotion.com/paas/10_Using_root_access/) for more details about versions for which this feature is available.
 Our other Android versions rely on the `test-keys` from AOSP.
 This note will be updated when we migrate other versions to the keys stored in this repository.

 `release-keys` are used by signature script to re-sign the build as a release one.
 Properties are flagged as `release-keys`, apk files are re-signed.